 Criminal records are publicly available information, unless they are expunged or sealed.
 Record sealing removes criminal records from the public record.
 Sealed records will not show up on background checks for apartments and most jobs.
 However, with expungement, the criminal record is completely removed from court records.
 In fact, no one has access to expunged records, not even police or public defenders.
 In the state of Ohio, only juvenile offenders and victims of human trafficking can have their records expunged.

 After the Court seals your record, the general public cannot access it.
 Only particular individuals may access records for certain reasons.
 For instance, a prosecutor can view it if you’re charged with a new crime.
-Or as another example, an employer can see it if you want to work in healthcare or with children.
+Or as another example, a licensing board can see it if you want to work in healthcare or with children.

 The attorneys who work for the service provider you choose will be able to see your information.
 Additionally, the program manager of Opportunity Port will have access to your information.
 No one else outside of the program or service providers will be able to view your information.